 What Makes A SWOT Analysis Important?

-It has now become an apparent part of the strategic planning; however, there are still many owners who are overlooking it.
+It has now become an apparent part of strategic planning; however, there are still many owners who are overlooking it.
 It is a simple yet compelling method as it can efficiently help in solving several business problems if implemented appropriately.

 Useful Tips on SWOT Analysis